bernardpeh/practical-symfony-3/manuscript/Chapter_11.md

 # under songbird dir
 -> docker-compose down
 -> docker-compose up -d

-# this command will give you an overview of all your docker ips
--> docker network inspect songbird_default
 ```

 We also need to make sure swiftmailer is configured to talk to the new mailcatcher host